wirasenaweb/wirasenaweb/README.md

-- 👋 Hi, I’m @NIFTAH ACCOUNT OWNER FROM wirasenaweb
+- 👋 Hi, I’m @R ACCOUNT OWNER FROM Smailing4fun
-- 👀 I’m interested in dev beginner
+- 👀 I'm not an expert, I'm learning
-- 🌱 I’m currently I learned to be a self-taught reliable developer
+- 💰 buy cheap scripts at https://sociabuzz.com/smailingtoko/shop
 - 💞️ I’m looking to collaborate on ???
-- 📫 How to reach me please dm me on instagram [robil_nif]
+- 📫 How to reach me please dm me on discord Smailing.R#6436

 <!---
 wirasenaweb/wirasenaweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.